Living with a chronic illness - reaching out to others

 There may be people in your life who want to help you take care of yourself.
 Let your loved ones and friends know how they can help you.
 Sometimes all you need is someone to talk to.

 You may not always want people's help.
 You might not want their advice.
-Tell them as much as you feel comfortable.
+Tell them as much as you feel comfortable sharing.
 Ask them to respect your privacy if you don't want to talk about it.

 If you attend a support group, you may want to take family members, friends or others along.
 This can help them learn more about your illness and how to support you.